keeps/dbptk-developer/README.md

 Database Preservation Toolkit
 =============================

-The Database Preservation Toolkit allows conversion between Database formats, including connection to live systems, for purposes of digitally preserve databases.
+The Database Preservation Toolkit allows conversion between Database formats, including connection to live systems, for purposes of digitally preserving databases.
 The toolkit allows conversion of live or backed-up databases into preservation formats such as DBML, an XML format created for the purpose of database preservation.
-The toolkit also allows conversion of the preservation format into live systems to allow the full functionality of databases.
-For example, it supports a specialized export into MySQL, optimized for PhpMyAdmin, so the database can fully be experimented using a web interface.
+The toolkit also allows conversion of the preservation formats back into live systems to allow the full functionality of databases.
+For example, it supports a specialized export into MySQL, optimized for PhpMyAdmin, so the database can be fully  experimented using a web interface.

-This toolkit was a part of the [RODA project](http://www.roda-community.org) and now has been released as a project by its own due to the increasing interest on this particular feature.
+This toolkit was part of the [RODA project](http://www.roda-community.org) and now has been released as a project by its own due to the increasing interest on this particular feature.

 The toolkit is created as a platform that uses input and output modules.
-Each module support read and/or write to a particular database format or live system.
+Each module supports read and/or write to a particular database format or live system.
 New modules can easily be added by implementation of a new interface and adding of new drivers.

 ## How to build from source